jomoho-games/ld53-delivery/README.md

 * **Random Generation** Using Randomness as usual works well to create a variety of content that seems interesting.
 Pythons randon library is excellent.
 Nothing new here!

 ## What didn't go so well?

 * **pygbag** I planned to release the game using pygbag, which allows for pygame games to run in the browser, I didn't test the pygame_gui lib though, which somehow doesn't work.
 * **Midjourney prompting** While Midjourney creates amazing beautiful pictures it is sometimes impossible to generate exactly what you want.
 In this case I wanted to have a top down post apocalyptic steampunk world, but ended up having to use the space sprites, as they were more usable.
-* **Sound** Didn't do anything here I created some music using [abundant-music](), which haven't made it into the game as of yet.
+* **Sound** Didn't do anything here I created some music using [abundant-music](https://pernyblom.github.io/abundant-music/), which haven't made it into the game as of yet.
 I might spend an hour or two on my windows computer to get sounds for everything and also music, but so far no sound.
-* **collision detection** As usual rolling your own collision detectiona and resolution whithin a weekend doesn't work so well, I have tried and failed before, so no surprises here.
-I abstained from using box2 or pymunk because I wanted to use pygbag to publish and they didn't work. but in retrospect, that could have saved a lot of time and also made the game probly more fun.
+* **collision detection** As usual rolling your own collision detection and resolution whithin a weekend doesn't work so well, I have tried and failed before, so no surprises here.
+I abstained from using box2 or `pymunk` because I wanted to use `pygbag` to publish and they didn't work. but in retrospect, that could have saved a lot of time and also made the game probly more fun.
 * **fun** As usual fun is the most elusive variable to chase after and I understand now that it can take quite some time to tweak a game to the point  where it is fun, so no surprises here.